-Of the 193 cases where legal costs were incurred, the average amount of money spent on a case in 2005/2006 was £4833.08.
+Of the 195 cases where legal costs were incurred, the average amount of money spent on a case in 2005-2006 was £4,833.

-.
-This includes the effective and efficient ι solicitor. ensure that the way we manage our cases is effective and efficient.
-This includes the and reviewing where it is necessary to instruct a solicitor.
-We are taking a number of steps to ensure implementation of standard directions ar
+We are taking a number of steps to ensure that the way we manage our cases is effective and efficient.
+This includes the implementation of standard directions and reviewing where it is necessary to instruct a solicitor.

-Action taken at final hearings:
+Actions taken at final hearings